ChenglongMa/SkinToneClassifier/README.md

                         Supports directory or file name(s), e.g., "./path/to/images/ a.jpg";
                         Supports URL(s), e.g., "https://example.com/images/pic.jpg" since v1.1.0+.
                         The app will search all images in current directory in default.
+  -r, --recursive       Whether to search images recursively in the specified directory.
   -t IMAGE TYPE, --image_type IMAGE TYPE
                         Specify whether the input image(s) is/are colored or black/white.
                         Valid choices are: "auto", "color" or "bw",